hashicorp/terraform-provider-hcp/contributing/writing-tests.md

 ## Acceptance Tests Take a While to Run

 These acceptance tests create real resources, some of which can take up to 15-20 minutes each to spin up and tear down.
-For this reason, we urge contributors to consolidate acceptance tests on related resources in one test file.
+For this reason, we urge contributors to consolidate acceptance tests on related resources in one test file to avoid creating multiples of the same resource over the course of the tests.
+Data sources and dependent resources can be consolidated into their corresponding resource test.

 For example, the `resource_vault_cluster_test.go` reuses one test config to test the Vault cluster resource, the Vault cluster datasource, and the dependent Vault cluster admin token resource.
 This helps speed up the acceptance test runtime by creating a Vault cluster, the most time-intensive resource, only once.

+Exceptions may be made when the HCL required to test a single resource is particularly complex, as in `resource_aws_transit_gateway_attachment_test.go`.
+In such cases, test readability should be preferred over consolidation.

 ## Running an Acceptance Test